science-en-poche/yelandur/API.md

 which will create both results in one go.
 The same errors apply.
-Note that if you could theoretically post to different experiments at the same time, you can't post from different profiles at the same time, since the signature will not be valid; that in turn excludes posting to different experiments at the same time, since a profile only has one experiment.
-So a `403` will be returned if the `profile_id`s aren't all the same or if the `exp_id`s aren't all the same.
+Note that if you could theoretically post to different experiments at the same time, only one signature is allowed on this endpoint so you can't post from different profiles at the same time, (the one signature will not be valid for all profiles); that in turn excludes posting to different experiments at the same time, since a profile only has one experiment.
+So a `403` will be returned if the `profile_id`s aren't all the same.
 If the `POST` is successful, the array of completed results is returned with a `201` status code.

 ### Signing